curtismchale/WPTT-Development/README.md

 The plan is to bundle up a bunch of development functions in to a singel plugin so we don't have them duplicated all over the place.

+### Warning

+Currently we have activation errors because of the order of the pluggable wp_mail function.
+Comment out the call to the file and it will work fin.

+This is also current being built on the fly during client work.
+It needs a clean up (and proper UI for logs) when I have a chance.

+Very much a rough go at something I want.

 ### Future Plans

 - log all emails locally and in dev